A rigidity theorem for asymptotically flat static manifolds and its applications: Applications

-For $n>3$, these are simply computed on Euclidean sphere, and for $n=3$ these come from \cite{conformal_invariant} and the conformal invariance of the Dirichlet energy.
+For $n>3$, these are simply computed on the Euclidean sphere.
+For $n=3$, Li and Yau showed in \cite{conformal_invariant} that \eqref{vanishing_coords} holds for any conformal map into $\partial B_{r}(0)$, and when $\widetilde{X}_{0}$ is a diffeomorphism \eqref{dirichlet} comes from conformal invariance of the Dirichlet energy.
 By the first equation, we can consider the stability operator \eqref{stability_operator} on $\phi= \widetilde{X}^{i}_{0}$, that is

 Multiplying by $\widetilde{X}^{i}_{0}$, integrating, and summing over $i=1, \dots, n$ yields

 where we have used the Gauss equation \eqref{gauss} to simplify the second term.
 Now, in our setting

 $K_{\sigma}$ being the intrinsic Gauss curvature of $\sigma$.
 When $n=3$ we can apply the Gauss-Bonnet theorem, and altogether for any $n$ we have that